Mark Ruffalo: Personal life

 Ruffalo married Sunrise Coigney in 2000.
 They have three children.

 After completing work on the film The Last Castle, Ruffalo was diagnosed with a vestibular schwannoma, a type of brain tumor also known as an acoustic neuroma.
 The tumor was found to be benign; however, the surgery to remove the mass resulted in partial facial paralysis and affected his hearing.
 The paralysis subsided after a year, but Ruffalo remains deaf in his left ear.

 On December 1, 2008, Ruffalo's younger brother, Scott, was found outside his home on North Palm Drive in Beverly Hills with an execution-style bullet wound to the head.
 Scott was taken to a hospital, but died the following week.
-The case remains unsolved.
+The case remains officially unsolved.
+A Saudi woman, who had initially been charged, Shaha Mishaal Adham (then 26 years old), was released from the Beverly Hills jail for what police records say was "insufficient evidence, per the warrant".
+Her lawyer stated that Scott Ruffalo had been playing with the gun.

-Ruffalo and his family live in Sullivan County, New York, describing the Catskill Mountains as his "home".
-Ruffalo also owns two apartments in New York City, one for business and another for investment.
+Ruffalo and his family live in Sullivan County, New York, and he describes the Catskills as his "home".
+Ruffalo also owns two apartments in New York City, one for business and another as an investment.
 Ruffalo's mother and stepfather live in Boothbay Harbor, Maine, where he and his family occasionally spend their summers.

-In May 2022, Ruffalo was sued by residents of Ellenville, New York for not cleaning up a fire that broke out on the set of a car dealership that was used as a location for I Know This Much Is True.
+In May 2022, Ruffalo was named in a lawsuit against the producers of I Know This Much Is True by residents of Ellenville, New York alleging improper cleanup of a fire that broke out on the set of a car dealership used as a show location.
 The lawsuit claims that the residents suffered physical and emotional injuries and added that the fire caused damage to their homes and exposed them to toxic fumes.